qeelara/Data-Analysis-Project/README.md

 ### Limitations

-I had to remove all zero values from budget and revenue columns because the y would have affected the accuracy of my conclusions from the analysis.
-There are still a few ooutliers even after the ommissions but even then we can still see that there is a positive correlation between bothh budget and number of votes with revenue.
+I had to remove all blanks values because they would have affected the accuracy of my conclusions from the analysis.